Medical expert of the article

 In the vast majority of operated patients, hearing function improves within the first 3-4 weeks.
 Significant recovery is observed within three or four months after the intervention.

-If all the doctor's recommendations are followed, for the majority of patients, stapedectomy ends favorably, the quality of hearing increases.
+If all the doctor's recommendations are followed, the majority of patients have a successful stapedectomy and their hearing quality improves.